 What to do instead

-- Know your approximate net outcome, and
+- Know your approximate net outcome (after taxes and Social Security)

 - Price to sustain the business, not to win every client